Katherine Bellenden

 Lady Lavinia Caroline Douglas-Home was born on 11 October 1937.1 She is the daughter of Alexander Frederick Douglas-Home, Baron Home of the Hirsel and Elizabeth Hester Alington.1

-Lady Lavinia Caroline Douglas-Home usually went by her middle name of Caroline.1 She was Temporary Woman of the Bedchamber to HM Queen Elizabeth the Queen Mother between 1963 and 1965.1 She was Temporary Lady-in-Waiting to HRH The Duchess of Kent between 1966 and 1967.1 She was Extra Lady-in-Waiting to HRH The Duchess of Kent in 1967.1 She held the office of Deputy Lieutenant (D.L.) of Berwickshire in 1983.1 She was invested as a Fellow, Society of Antiquaries of Scotland (F.S.A.Scot.).1 She lived in 2003 at Heaton Mill House, Cornhill-on-Tweed, Northumberland, England.1
+Lady Lavinia Caroline Douglas-Home usually went by her middle name of Caroline.1 She was Temporary Woman of the Bedchamber to HM Queen Elizabeth the Queen Mother between 1963 and 1965.1 She was Temporary Lady-in-Waiting to HRH The Duchess of Kent between 1966 and 1967.1 She was Extra Lady-in-Waiting to HRH The Duchess of Kent in 1967.1 She held the office of Deputy Lieutenant (D.L.) of Berwickshire in 1983.1 She was appointed Fellow, Society of Antiquaries of Scotland (F.S.A.Scot.)1 She lived in 2003 at Heaton Mill House, Cornhill-on-Tweed, Northumberland, EnglandG.1

 Citations